 - Patients who received a series of two and three treatments experienced significant decreases in resting pain and active pain and reported 46.17% and 54.91% total overall improvement respectively.
 In addition, they were able to perform daily activities with less difficulty than prior to treatment.

-The learning points of our study:
+The learning points of our study: Patients returning to everyday activities, Patients reporting immediate clinical benefit

-- Quickly return to everyday activities:
+- Patients quickly returning to everyday activities:

 - Our study demonstrated that one, two or three PRP treatments were effective in significantly reducing active pain in the lower back.
 Additionally, functionality scores were significantly increased showing that patients were able to quickly return to everyday activities.